chef/chef-web-docs/chef_master/source/config_rb_client.rst

       knife[:authentication_protocol_version] = '1.3'

-   Note that authentication protocol 1.3 is only supported on Chef server versions 12.4.0 and above.
+   .. note:: Authentication protocol 1.3 is only supported on Chef server versions 12.4.0 and above.

 ``automatic_attribute_blacklist``
    A hash  that blacklists ``automatic`` attributes, preventing blacklisted attributes from being saved.